 Information on the Admission Procedure

 To apply for one of our doctoral study programmes you must hold or be working towards a master's diploma and have the necessary abilities for research.
 The latter consists mainly of the knowledge of the chosen field, English language, and the ability of independent creative work as well as teamwork.
 The assessment of these abilities is based on the documents submitted with your application and on the entrance examination, if the latter is not waived (see below).
 The entrance examination has two parts – examination in the expertise in the field and examination in the English language.
+The admission procedure commences with the submission of an application form.

 Admission for studies